Abdominal aortic aneurysms – symptoms and risk factors

 If the abdominal aortic aneurysm is approaching 5 cm in diameter, they should have conversations with their doctor about their treatment options.
 At this size, patients should undergo a CT-aortogram scan for more accurate diagnosis and treatment planning.
 The most common treatments are either open surgery or endovascular aneurysm repair (EVAR).

-This article has been fact-checked by Dr John C. Wang, vascular surgeon at Surgi-TEN Specialists, Farrer Park Hospital.
+This article has been verified medically by Dr John C. Wang, vascular surgeon at Surgi-TEN Specialists, Farrer Park Hospital (Singapore).